suchow/manuscript/README.md

-# Collaborative Research
-## Understanding and Improving Human-bot Ecologies for Knowledge Generation
+# Understanding and Improving Human-bot Ecologies for Knowledge Generation